UAB Barcelona Summer School

 Course Fee for UAB students and Alumni UAB Premium+ : 200 €

 - 10-11h: Interactive seminar

 Registration of international and national students (non-UAB students) before May 16 will get 20% discount.

 PROFESSOR BIO INFORMATION

-Jordi Vallverdú, Ph.D., M.Sci., B.Mus, B.Phil is Professor of Philosophy of Sciences, Computing & AI.
-As an expert in Cognitive Sciences, his research on natural and artificial reasoning integrates several disciplines and topics, being focused into emotions as well as (culturally laden) multi-heuristics.
-His true passion is robotics, besides enjoying haiku poetry and jazz music.
+Jordi Vallverdú, Ph.D., M.Sci., B.Mus, B.Phil is ICREA Acedèmia researcher and Professor of Philosophy of Sciences, Computing & AI.
+His current main research is Causality and Deep Learning, but as an expert in Cognitive Sciences, his research on natural and artificial reasoning integrates also several disciplines and topics, being focused into emotions as well as (culturally laden) multi-heuristics.
+His true passion is robotics, besides enjoying haiku poetry, and jazz music.

 Do you want to improve your critical thinking skills?
-In everyday life we are constantly giving reasons to believe things and take decisions.
-In this introductory course you will learn how to identify arguments, how to evaluate them, and how to avoid fallacies, thinking mistakes that lead to the formation of bad Beliefs.
+In our everyday life, we are constantly giving reasons to believe things and take decisions.
+In this introductory course you will learn how to identify arguments, how to evaluate them, and how to avoid fallacies, and believing mistakes that lead to the formation of bad Beliefs.

 Critical argumentation is a practical skill that needs to be learnt, from the very beginning, through the use of real examples of arguments.
 The real arguments we will analyze in the course will give practice in putting the desired skills to work.
 The methods presented are based on the latest state-of the-art techniques developed in argumentation theory and informal logic, as well as the most updated discoveries on cognition and argumentation.

 During the course we will organize an Argument Writing Workshop where the students could put into practice the different learnt skills.
 There are no prerequisites to this course.